mathigon/textbooks/content/codes/content.md

 #### Flag Semaphore _{span.check(when="blank-2")}_

-__Flag Semaphore__ is another way to communicate using flags, which was used long befor the invention of the telegraph.
+__Flag Semaphore__ is another way to communicate using flags, which was used long before the invention of the telegraph.
 In this case, all flags are the same, but holding them in different positions indicates different letters: